Yale-LILY/Ascle/README.md

 Our sincere gratitude also goes to Dr.Edison Marrese-Taylor and Prof. Yutaka Matsuo from the University of Tokyo, for their invaluable guidance and support throughout this project.

+We also acknowledge external collaborators, including Mónica Pina-Navarro (University of Alicante), who contributed during a research stay.

 🕯️ Especially in the memory of Prof. Dragomir Radev, who has dedicated so much to this project.

 ## Paper
 Please find our paper at https://arxiv.org/abs/2311.16588.